ProvableHQ/leo/documentation/language/standard_library.md

 ### `std::hash::keccak256`, `keccak384`, `keccak512`

-Keccak is the pre-FIPS sponge construction from which SHA-3 was derived;
+Keccak is the pre-FIPS sponge construction from which SHA-3 was derived.
-use it when interoperating with Ethereum or any ecosystem standardized on the pre-standardization variant.
+Use it when interoperating with Ethereum or any ecosystem standardized on the pre-standardization variant.
 Output bit width matches the suffix (256, 384, or 512 bits).